TonioGela/blog/content/overkilling-sudoku.en.md

 +++

 > This post was inspired by the Scala beginners' solution that Daniel [wrote](https://blog.rockthejvm.com/sudoku-backtracking/) and [recorded](https://youtu.be/zBLCbqycVzw) on his blog and Youtube channel **[Rock The JVM](https://rockthejvm.com/)**.
-I encourage you to read his blog post first if you are a Scala beginner, since it leverages mutability, resulting in a easier to understand solution that might give you the chance to get more familiar with the syntax of the language and with **recursion**.
+I encourage you to read his blog post first if you are a Scala beginner, since it leverages mutability, resulting in an easier to understand solution that might give you the chance to get more familiar with the syntax of the language and with **recursion**.

 # Introduction
 [Sudoku](https://en.wikipedia.org/wiki/Sudoku) is a notorious combinatorial puzzle solvable with optimised and efficient algorithms.
 Today we won't focus on any of those techniques, but we'll leverage the computing power of our machines to brute-force the solution in a **functional immutable fashion.**